ntang/mongo-ruby-driver-wiki/Aggregation-Framework-Examples.md

 [Ruby MongoDB Driver](https://github.com/mongodb/mongo-ruby-driver),
 version 1.8.4 or later.
 Ruby, version 1.9.3 or later.

-Let’s check if everything works.
+Let’s check if everything is installed.

 Use the following command to load *zips.json* data set into mongod
 instance: